 To build the client and server, you must compile and link the relevant C++ files with the Orbix library.
 On UNIX, this is liborbix; on Windows, this is ITMi.lib.
+On OpenVMS, this is liborbix.olb.
 These files are available in the Orbix lib directory.